joedooley/sportport-active/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 1.3.2 =

+* Fixed: remove cart event not fired in WooCommerce 2.6
+* Fixed: ecomm_prodid.push error message on product detail pages
+* Fixed: proper tracking of cart actions on the cart page for WooCommerce 2.6
+* Fixed: 'Illegal string offset' errors in some cases in the cart
+* Fixed: OpenWeatherMap requires a (free) API key now, you can now enter this to use weather data in data layer

 = 1.3.1 =

 * Fixed: "json_encode() expects parameter 2 to be long, string given" on PHP 5.3 instances